-Black vulture populations have been growing in the southeastern United States since the 1960s.
 Vultures play a critical role in the environment as scavengers of carrion.
 Unlike their less-aggressive cousin the turkey vulture, black vultures are known to gang up and prey on living calves, piglets, lambs, and newborn goats.
-They sometimes attack vulnerable cows when ill or while giving birth.
+They sometimes attack vulnerable cows while ill or giving birth.

 Black vultures leave characteristic evidence of their depredation.
 The United States Department of Agriculture (USDA) reports black vultures can inflict gruesome damage to livestock.
 They pluck eyes and eat tongues of newborns, down, or sick livestock; disembowel young livestock; kill and feed on domestic fowl; and leave scars on those animals which survive.

 Although black vultures prey on livestock, the actual number of attacks is difficult to determine.
 It is believed many such incidents go unreported.
 Sometimes determining whether black vultures are the culprit can be difficult to prove.
 Stillborns and incapacitated animals are easy prey for a number of predators and scavengers.
 Black vultures use visual cues for finding food sources.
 They drive away predators or scavengers by sheer numbers and an aggressive nature, obscuring what actually caused the animal's demise.